Eyelid, Conjunctival, and Peri-ocular Tumors

 Your veterinarian may use a procedure called fine needle aspiration (FNA) to make a diagnosis.
 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.

 In some cases, when the results from FNA are not entirely clear or when surgical removal of the tumor is otherwise indicated, the entire tumor is removed and assessed to get a definitive diagnosis.
 The tumor is examined by a veterinary pathologist under the microscope.
 This is called histopathology.
-Histopathology is not only helpful to make a diagnosis but can indicate how the tumor is likely to behave.
+Histopathology helps to make a diagnosis and can also indicate how the tumor is likely to behave.

 How do these types of tumors typically progress?

 Benign tumors typically grow slowly and locally.
-The growth of malignant tumors can be more rapid and depends on the type of tumor – and even the type of pet.
-For example, in dogs squamous cell carcinomas do not tend to metastasize, while in cats, they do.
+Malignant tumors can grow more quickly and growth depends on the type of tumor – and even the type of pet.
+For example, in dogs, squamous cell carcinomas do not tend to metastasize, while in cats, they do.
 Malignant tumors can spread locally, extending into the underlying tissues, or to other areas of the body, including the nearby lymph nodes, lungs, and bone.

-Depending on the type of tumor (benign or malignant), staging (searching for potential spread to other locations in the body) is sometimes recommended.
-This may include radiographs (X-rays) of the lungs, bloodwork, urinalysis, and possibly an abdominal ultrasound.
+Depending on the type of tumor (benign or malignant), staging is sometimes recommended (searching for potential spread to other locations in the body).
+Staging may include X-rays (radiographs) of the lungs, bloodwork, urinalysis, and possibly an abdominal ultrasound or CT scan.
 If the lymph nodes appear to be affected, they may be sampled by FNA to determine if spread has occurred.

 What are the treatments for these types of tumors?

-The treatments for these types of tumors varies with the type of tumor, its location, and its size, and may include surgical removal, radiation therapy, and freezing (cryotherapy).
-In some cases medical therapy (antibiotics, anti-inflammatories) may be indicated to control pain and clear secondary bacterial infections.
+The treatments for these types of tumors vary with the type of tumor, its location, and its size, and may include surgical removal, radiation therapy, and freezing (cryotherapy).
+In some cases, medical therapy (antibiotics, anti-inflammatories) may be indicated to control pain and clear secondary bacterial infections.

-Because these tumors tend to be disfiguring, bothersome, sometimes painful, and may predispose to secondary problems such as eye infections and corneal ulcers, they are usually surgically removed.
-Prompt removal helps to prevent the secondary problems, and in cases of malignancy, reduce the chance for metastasis.
-As compared to tumors of the eyelids, tumors of the conjunctiva typically require more extensive surgery to remove them.
-After surgery, regular rechecks are advisable as conjunctival tumors may regrow.
+These tumors are usually surgically removed because they tend to be disfiguring, bothersome, sometimes painful, and may predispose the pet to secondary problems such as eye infections and corneal ulcers.
+Prompt removal helps to prevent secondary problems and, in cases of malignancy, reduces the chance for metastasis.
+Tumors of the conjunctiva typically require more extensive surgery to remove than do tumors of the eyelids.
+After surgery, regular rechecks are advisable, as conjunctival tumors may regrow.

 The prognosis for tumors of the eyelids, conjunctiva, and periocular tissues depends on the type of cancer, its location, and whether it is benign or malignant.
 It also depends on how early the tumor is identified and treated.
 As with all cancers, early intervention offers the best prognosis.